 We will use a long-term performance unit cash plan to motivate our executives to focus on our performance over a three year period.
 These performance unit awards will be granted every December and comprise approximately 25% of our executives' expected total long-term incentive value.
 Setting this percentage of long-term value on performance units will help bridge the line of sight for executives between annual accomplishments and long-term value creation.
-The performance measures will be chosen to provide incentive for executives to focus on those things which we believe are directly linked to the creation of stockholder value over time.
+The performance measures will be chosen to provide incentive for executives to focus on hose things which we believe are directly linked to the creation of stockholder value over time.
 We will set target award values each year.
 These target values will be used to calculate the number of units that will be granted to each executive.
 The final value of each unit will not be determined until the end of a three-year performance cycle.
 That unit value will be dependent on our performance against preset goals.
 If the threshold level of performance is not met, no cash payout will occur.
 However, if maximum performance goals are met or exceeded, then the value of each unit could reach 200% of the target value.

 We anticipate that Earnings Per Share Growth, or EPS, and Relative Total Stockholder Return, or Relative TSR, will be used as performance criteria for the Performance Units.
 Each goal will be weighted 50% of the total performance unit award.
 EPS is measured as the cumulative value of EPS over the three-year performance period, and Relative TSR is expressed as the stock price appreciation plus dividends reinvested relative to appreciation of our peer group.
+Relative TSR is determined by calculating the change in the value of our stock plus the value of dividends and comparing that value with that of our peer group.
+This measure is considered by the compensation committee to be a meaningful way to assess our performance in terms of generating investment returns for stockholders.
+We use this measure relative to our peers over a three-year period as it gives a good indication of management's ability to generate these returns compared to other companies in a similar market condition.
+Stock price performance is not captured in our audited financial statements.
+Our performance against these pre-established goals determines the potential payout to executives within a range from threshold to maximum as set forth above.